antmd/graph-tool/doc/quickstart.rst

    internally stored in a `STL vector <http://en.wikipedia.org/wiki/Vector_%28STL%29>`_, so removing an element somewhere in the middle of the list requires the shifting of the rest of the list.
-Thus, fast :math:`O(1)` removals are only possible if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph).
+Thus, fast :math:`O(1)` removals are only possible either if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph), or if the relative vertex ordering is invalidated.
+This last behavior can be achieved by passing the option ``fast == True``, to :meth:`~graph_tool.Graph.remove_vertex`, which causes vertex being deleted to be 'swapped' with the last vertex (i.e. with the largest index), which will in turn inherit the index of the vertex being deleted.

    Removing an edge is an :math:`O(k_{s} + k_{t})` operation, where :math:`k_{s}` is the out-degree of the source vertex, and :math:`k_{t}` is the in-degree of the target vertex.
+This can be made faster by setting :meth:`~graph_tool.Graph.set_fast_edge_removal` to `True`, in which case it becomes :math:`O(1)`, at the expense of additional data of size :math:`O(E)`.

 Each vertex in a graph has an unique index, which is numbered from 0 to N-1, where N is the number of vertices.
 This index can be obtained by